Minna no Nihongo VS Genki: which Japanese language textbooks should I choose?

 It's the question on every Japanese Language student's mind: what is the best Japanese language textbook for me?
 There are plenty of Japanese school books out there.
 If you're asking yourself this question, you're very likely studying by yourself because no series has been imposed on you.
 The choice of the textbook you are going to use is crucial, especially if you are self-studying.

 What is Minna no Nihongo?

 Minna no Nihongo is one of the most famous Japanese language book series.
-It is published by Three A Network (which also publishes the New Kanzen Master book series among others) and it is widely used in Japanese language schools.
-If you study in a language school in Japan, you will very likely be using this series.
+It is published by Three A Network (which also publishes the New Kanzen Master book series among others) and it is widely used in Japanese language schools here in Japan.
+If you study in a language school in Japan, you will very likely be using this series, and for good reason.

 The series is divided into two levels, Shokyu (Beginner) and Chukyu (Intermediate).
 Each level is then divided into two further sub-levels with their associated textbooks and workbooks, Shokyu 1 & Shokyu 2 and Chukyu 1 & Chukyu 2.

 What is Genki?

 Genki is the other Japanese language book series that makes every student doubt which one they should go with.
 It is also widely used in university courses and Japanese language schools.

 Subtitled 'An Integrated Course in Elementary Japanese', it is published by The Japan Times and features 2 volumes for their Shokyu (Beginner) level.
 A third volume in the series for the Chukyu (Intermediate) level goes by the name An Integrated Approach to Intermediate Japanese without bearing the name Genki.

 We will focus on the Shokyu level for both series in this review.